-Couples ought to think and plan for retirement differently than single folks do.
-By making retirement decisions with a joint outcome in mind, money can last longer and both spouses can look forward to a more secure retirement.
+When planning for retirement, it's important that couples think about their future differently from the way single folks do.
+By making retirement decisions with a joint outcome in mind, money can last longer, and both spouses can look forward to a more secure retirement.

 1. Viewing It as My Money/Your Money

-There are valid situations, such as second or third marriages, where each half does need to look at their assets as their own, but in general, when planning for retirement, most couples will be better off by taking a household view.
+There are valid situations—such as second or third marriages—where each half of the couple does need to look at their assets as their own, but in general, most couples will be better off taking a household view when planning for retirement.

 How do age differences affect your planning?
 One of you may have to begin required minimum distributions from retirement accounts many years before the other.
 This would naturally lead to a different investment approach in the account that must be used sooner.